adamzvolanek/silver-barnacle/_sources/lectures/lecture07/section7_1.md

-# Lecture 7.1 - What Download Button?
+# Lecture 7.1 - Inter-web

-## Common Download Button Pitfalls
-Show how certain sites try to trick you into downloading an application.

-## Others
+## Internet, you're on it!
+Discuss what the internet is, its purpose, and what we can do with it.